Perkins Restaurant & Bakery: 2000−present

-In the 2000s, Perkins underwent business changes.
+Perkins underwent business changes in the 2000s.
 In 2000, it merged with a wholly owned subsidiary of The Restaurant Company (TRC).
-In 2005, TRC was acquired by Castle Harlan, a New York-based private equity investment firm, for approximately US$245 million.
-In May 2006, the parent company acquired Marie Callender's, a chain of casual dining restaurants also known for their freshly baked pies, and combined it with the Perkins chain, forming Perkins & Marie Callender's Inc.
+In 2005, TRC was acquired by Castle Harlan, a private equity investment firm based in New York City, for approximately $245 million.
+In May 2006, the parent company acquired Marie Callender's, a chain of casual dining restaurants also known for their freshly baked pies combining it with the Perkins chain, forming Perkins & Marie Callender's Inc.

 In June 2011, many restaurants were closed with no notice given to customers or staff.
-Closures occurred in Colorado, Kansas, Illinois, Tennessee, Florida, Michigan, and Minnesota.
+The closures were in Colorado, Kansas, Illinois, Tennessee, Florida, Michigan, and Minnesota.
 Later that month, Perkins & Marie Callender's Inc. filed for Chapter 11 bankruptcy.
 PMCI closed 65 restaurants and laid off 2,500 workers.
 In the bankruptcy proceedings PMCI listed assets of $290 million and liabilities of $441 million.
 PMCI emerged from bankruptcy at the end of November 2011 under the control of Wayzata Investment Partners, but continued to experience difficulties.
-In May 2012, it was announced that all western New York Perkins restaurants, except for its Olean, New York, location, would close.
+In May 2012, it was announced that all western New York Perkins restaurants, except for the Olean, New York, location, would close.

 On August 5, 2019, its parent company Perkins & Marie Callender's filed for bankruptcy while announcing the closure of 29 of their under-performing restaurants.
-The following month, several of its locations in northern Pennsylvania closed.
+The next month, several of its locations in northern Pennsylvania closed.
+On September 12, 2019, it was announced that Huddle House would acquire all remaining Perkins restaurants, a total of 342 units.
+In May 2020, Ascent Hospitality Management, based in Atlanta, purchased Huddle House, therefore making Perkins a subsidiary of Ascent.

-On September 12, 2019, it was announced that ASCENT Hospitality Management of Buford, Georgia, will acquire all remaining Perkins restaurants, a total of 342 units.
+In March 2024, Perkins announced a partnership with ezCater to bring catering to more than 180 locations.
+In March of 2025, "Perkins American Food Co." opened their new restaurant in Orlando, Florida.